Awards of Excellence in Chemical Engineering

 Recognising outstanding achievements in the teaching of chemical engineering.
 The candidate must be a member of IChemE, Engineers Australia, Engineering New Zealand or RACI.

-IChemE Safety Centre Award (AUD$5,000 and certificate)
+IChemE Safety Centre Award (Certificate)

 Recognises an organisation that has an exemplary record in implementing process safety best practice and improvements to reduce major hazards and risks.
 Entries may include a structured programme – such as HAZOP, PHR, PSM – or technology to minimise risk in operating practices and human factors.
 The winner of this Award can qualify as a finalist for the IChemE Global Process Safety Award.